Air France Flight 447

-Air France Flight 447 was a scheduled international transatlantic passenger flight from Rio de Janeiro, Brazil, to Paris Charles de Gaulle Airport, France.
-On 1 June 2009, inconsistent airspeed indications and miscommunication led to the pilots inadvertently stalling the Airbus A330.
-They failed to recover the aircraft from the stall, and the aircraft crashed into the mid-Atlantic Ocean at 02:14 UTC, killing all 228 passengers and crew on board.

-The Brazilian Navy recovered the first major wreckage and two bodies from the sea within five days of the accident, but the investigation by France's Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) was initially hampered because the aircraft's flight recorders were not recovered from the ocean floor until May 2011, nearly two years after the accident.
+Air France Flight 447 was a scheduled international transatlantic passenger flight from Rio de Janeiro, Brazil, to Paris Charles de Gaulle Airport, France, that crashed into the mid-Atlantic Ocean on 1 June 2009, killing all 228 passengers and crew on board.
+The incident, which occurred on an Airbus A330, happened because inconsistent airspeed indications and resulting miscommunication between the pilots led to an unrecoverable stall.
+The Brazilian Navy recovered the first major wreckage and two bodies from the sea within five days of the crash.
+The aircraft's flight recorders were not recovered from the ocean floor until May 2011, nearly two years after the accident.

-The BEA's final report, released at a press conference on 5 July 2012, concluded that the aircraft suffered temporary inconsistencies between the airspeed measurements—likely resulting from ice crystals obstructing the aircraft's pitot tubes—which caused the autopilot to disconnect.
-The crew reacted incorrectly to this, causing the aircraft to enter an aerodynamic stall, which the pilots failed to correct.
+France's Bureau of Enquiry and Analysis for Civil Aviation Safety final report, released at a press conference on 5 July 2012, concluded that the aircraft suffered temporary inconsistencies between the airspeed measurements—likely resulting from ice crystals obstructing the aircraft's pitot tubes—which caused the autopilot to disconnect.
+The crew reacted incorrectly to this, causing the aircraft to enter an aerodynamic stall which the pilots failed to correct.
 The accident is the deadliest in the history of Air France, as well as the deadliest aviation accident involving the Airbus A330.

+On 21 May 2026, Airbus and Air France were both found guilty of corporate manslaughter.
+Each company was sentenced to pay the maximum fine of €225,000 ($261,112).

 Aircraft

 The aircraft involved was a four-year-old Airbus A330-203, with serial number 0660, registered as F-GZCP.
 It was delivered to the airline in April 2005.
-The aircraft was powered by two General Electric CF6-80E1A3 engines with a maximum thrust of 68,530 or 60,400 lbf (take-off/max continuous), giving it a cruise speed range of 0.82 to 0.86 Mach, at 35,000 ft of altitude and a range of 12,500 km.
-The aircraft underwent a major overhaul on 16 April 2009, and at the time of the accident had accumulated about 18,870 flying hours.
+The aircraft was powered by two General Electric CF6-80E1A3 engines with a maximum thrust of 68,530 or 60,400 lbf (take-off/max continuous), with a cruising speed of 0.82 to 0.86 Mach, at 35,000 ft of altitude and a range of 12,500 km.
+The aircraft underwent a major overhaul on 16 April 2009, at the time of the accident it had accumulated about 18,870 flying hours.
 It was the last Airbus A330 delivered to the airline.